physics-playground/Bullet/README.md

 This script will invoke cmake and build in the build_cmake directory.
 You can find pybullet in Bullet/examples/pybullet.
 The BulletExampleBrowser binary will be in Bullet/examples/ExampleBrowser.

-You can also build Bullet using premake.
-There are premake executables in the build folder.
+You can also build Bullet using [Premake](https://premake.github.io/).
+There are `premake` executables in the `build` folder.

-Depending on your system (Linux 32bit, 64bit or Mac OSX) use one of the following lines Using premake:
+Depending on your system (Linux 32bit, 64bit or Mac OSX) use one of the following lines:

 ```bash
 cd build